Feng-Ji-Lab/FedIRT/paper/paper.md

 The server collects a log-likelihood value $l_k$ and all derivatives $\frac{ l_k }{\partial \alpha_j}$ and $\frac{ l_k }{\partial \beta_j }$ from all clients, then observe that $\frac{\partial l}{\partial \alpha_j} = \sum\limits_{k=1}^{K}\frac{ l_k }{ \partial \alpha_j }$ and $\frac{\partial l}{\partial \beta_j} = \sum\limits_{k=1}^{K}\frac{l_k }{\partial \beta_j }$ by FedSGD, the server sums up all log-likelihood values and derivative values.

-Also, we provided an alternative solution, Federated Median, which uses the median of the likelihood values to replace the sum of likelihood values in Fed-MLE.
+Also, we provided an alternative solution, Federated Median, which uses the median of the likelihood values to replace the sum of likelihood values in Fed-MLE [@liu2020systematic].
 It is more robust when there are outliers in input data.

 With estimates of $\alpha_j$ and $\beta_j$ in 2PL or $\beta_{jh}$ in GPCM, empirical Bayesian estimates of students' ability can be obtained [@bock1981marginal].